Radar Festival

 Radar Festival is a music festival held annually in Croatia since 2007.

 2007 festival

-The festival was held in the Siget neighbourhood of Zagreb.
-The festival was headlined by Kaiser Chiefs, Queens of the Stone Age and Placebo.
+The festival was held in the Siget neighbourhood of Zagreb, headlined by Kaiser Chiefs, Queens of the Stone Age and Placebo.
 The groups Howling Bells, Anavrin and Overflow also performed.

 2008 festival

 The second edition of the festival was held in Varaždin.
 Bob Dylan, Manic Street Preachers, Majke, Drago Mlinarec and Vlado Kreslin performed for the festival at Stadion Varteks.